Anyone setting up an aviation business in New Zealand, whether large or small, needs CAA approval to operate.

 - Maintenance Controller Courses

-- Helicopter Frost Protection - Information for the public and winegrowers
+- Helicopter Frost Protection - Information for the public, winegrowers, and helicopter pilots

 - CAA Surveillance

 - Remotely Piloted Aircraft Systems (RPAS) - previously referred to as UAV and UAS

 - Adventure Aviation (Part 115)